frank26080115/Bones-3D-Printer/ordered_lessons/lesson11b.md

 ## Finishing Up

 Close up the circuit board box with the lid.
 Mount everything to the frame if you haven't already.
 Use zip-ties to secure all wires to the frame somehow, take advantage of the T-slots.
+The wires running up to the extruder should be zip-tied against the teflon tube.

 Congratulations!
 You've just built a 3D printer!